lpjiang97/webpage/_news/announcement_2.md

 ---
 layout: post
-date: 2022-06-27
+date: 2022-10-05
 inline: true
 ---

-New preprint out in bioRxiv!
-[Dynamic Predictive Coding: A New Model of Hierarchical Sequence Learning and Prediction in the Cortex](https://www.biorxiv.org/content/10.1101/2022.06.23.497415v1)
+Two abstracts accepted at SfN 2022:
+- _Dynamic and Active Predictive Coding: New Approaches to Understanding Cortical Functions_
+- _Stimulus-specific Omission Responses in Mouse Primary Visual Cortex_

+See you in San Diego!